windysensors/glwind_codebase/windprofiles/README.md

 ```

 ### On units:

 `units.py` has some basic unit handling functionality, primarily based on a Quantity object class.
 Quantities can be converted between different units of pressure, temperature, and speed (as well as from percent<->decimal [for relative humidity] and between reference directions [for wind direction]).
-See supported_units.txt for a comprehensive list of supported units.
+See `docs/supported_units.txt` for a comprehensive list of supported units.
 At least for now, all data is stored internally in a common unit system (see `windprofiles.units.defaults`):
 * Pressure in kPa
 * Temperature in K